miqbal1/fdcheckout/README.md

 # fdcheckout
-It is for Checkout Process
+It is for Checkout Process.
+its for fresh direct.